 The University will notify the Higher Learning Commission (HLC) and provide provisional plans for teaching out academic programs that are being discontinued.
 Notifications will also be provided to licensing boards, specialized accreditors and the U.S. Department of Education.
 Also, Wyoming Community College partners will be notified so their students are aware of the program discontinuance.

-V. DEGREE PROGRAM CONSOLIDATION
+IV.
+DEGREE PROGRAM CONSOLIDATION

 For degree program consolidation ,resulting in significant degree changes, Academic Affair’s “New Degree and Certificate Proposal Process Checklist” procedures for establishing a new degree program will be followed.
 For the original degrees, procedures for program teach-out, admission suspension, and notification processes described in IV.A. – IV.C. above will be followed.